Not All Directors are Created Equal

 Topher has set up a camp full of incredible themed activities run by a dedicated staff that really take ownership of the program.
 “We are all master storytellers”, says Topher.
 I couldn’t agree more.

 Allow me to share one of the cool activities they offer, Mythomagic.
 This game was introduced in the Percy Jackson series as a collectible card and figurine game.
 Think Dungeons and Dragons or Magic, The Gathering.
 It’s kind of like those games.
 The game is fictional and the rules are not properly explained in the book series.
 It’s mentioned that the campers play it, and some of the cards and their values are mentioned as well.
 Topher and his crew created a game board, figurines and cards, created proper rules and let campers play the game while at camp.
 The champion gets a figurine painted in his or her likeness to be used on the game board.
 How cool is that?

 Visit their website and take a look at some of the other awesome activities they offer.

 Heroes, Jedis and Rangers, Oh my!

-While Topher and his crew focus most of their summer on Camp Half-Blood they have also put together a couple of other insanely cool camps, Clone Wars and Ranger’s Apprentice.
+While Topher and his crew focus most of their summer on Camp Half-Blood, they have also put together a couple of other insanely cool camps, Clone Wars and Ranger’s Apprentice.
 Here is one of their promo videos for the Clone Wars camp.
-If this doesn’t give the impression of XP, I don’t know what does.
+If this doesn’t give the impression of extreme specialty camp programming, I don’t know what does.